Private Cloud vs Public Cloud Computing

 One of the main benefits of cloud computing is the ability to scale applications and storage up and down as needed.
 If your application has a sudden spike of users, you don‘t want it to crash.
-Likewise, if your number of users drops off for a while, you don‘t want be paying for computing power you aren‘t using.
+Likewise, if your number of users drops off for a while, you don‘t want to be paying for the computing power you aren‘t using.

 High scalability is one of the big advantages of the public cloud.
 When using a service like Amazon Elastic Compute Cloud (Amazon EC2), you have access to basically unlimited computing resources.
 You can scale your cloud capacity from just a few users to millions of users in minutes if you need to, then straight back down again without any problems.